rajugithubr/first/README.md

 # first
-This create a demo first class
+This create a demo first class.